peterkuma/mpl2nc/README.md

 Pulse LiDAR System Software Manual* for description of the original format and variables.
 In contrast to the official SigmaMPL software, mpl2nc preserves the native resolution of the data and allows easier batch operation on many input files.
-The program can run on any operating system with Python 2.7 or Python 3 and the netCDF4 Python package installed.
+The program can run on any operating system with Python 3.
 Raw lidar backscatter is stored in the `channel_1` (cross-polarized) and `channel_2` (co-polarized) variables.
 Normalized relative backscatter (NRB) is calculated from the raw backscatter (experimental).
 If afterpulse, overlap and dead time correction files are supplied, the corrections are applied when calculating NRB.

 Note that the vendor-supplied dead time correction is known to be incorrect in some instances.
 The dead time bin files use 32-bit floating point values